raspberrypilearning/amazing-image-identifier/en/step_5.md

 my_app.display()
 ```

-#### Updating a Text widget
+#### Update a Text widget
-You can update a Text widget in your application by modifying its value property, as shown:
+To update a Text widget in your application, you can modify its value property.

 ```python
 from guizero import Text